lhanda/bookstore-service-graphql/README.md

             }
         }

-4) Cut and paste the following mutation to your browser and click 'Play' button:
+4) Copy and paste the following mutation to your browser and click 'Play' button:

         mutation {
             createBook(